Dmtry32/ecommerce-app/README.md

 # ecommerce-app
 Cross-platform .NET sample microservices and container based application that runs on Linux Windows and macOS.
 Powered by .NET 7, Docker Containers and Azure Kubernetes Services.

-Let me provide you with a complete, realistic implementation plan starting from your Kali Linux WSL machine with MicroK8s
+Let me provide you with a complete, realistic implementation plan starting from Kali Linux WSL machine with MicroK8s

 # Specification